gonglini/2023ESWContest_free_1035/README.md

 Self-driving is for patrol where being fired.
 We used python to send goal for ROS SLAM.
 Cartogrphor is also used to obtain maps.

-Here is the map which we have gotten.
+Here's the map and the navigation we got

 <img src = https://user-images.githubusercontent.com/65767592/235426585-347f2315-09e6-4b78-a319-935452fc98a3.png>